SoumyaKonda1/assignment2-konda/README.md

 | Madhapur | Durgam Cheruvu | 800 |
 | Kondapur | AMB Mall | 1000 |
 | Vanasthalipuram | Ramoji film city | 5000 |

+---

+## Quotes
+>
+>"Your time is limited, so don’t waste it living someone else’s life.
+Don’t be trapped by dogma – which is living with the results of other people’s thinking." – *Steve Jobs*

+>
+> "Life is like riding a bicycle.
+To keep your balance, you must keep moving." — *Albert Einstein*